Can we please have some actual gender equality in fiction?

 A little while ago I watched Project MC² on Netflix and thought the idea was pretty cool.
 It’s about a team of teenage spies who share their scientific skills to “covertly” protect the world.
 Cool!
 Love the idea!
 It reminds me of Totally Spies, which I loved watching as a kid.

 Furthermore, there’s this huge issue these days about the shortage of women getting into the STEM field in college and university, and apparently this show aims to inspire girls to garner an interest in science.
 More power to that as well!
 Science is awesome.
 Girls are awesome, too.
-Why not have more of them?
+Why not have more girls into science?

 First of all, the girls are portrayed as walking talking Tumblr memes.
 They talk in the most stereotypically annoying teen style that no actual teen talks like.
 Then second of all, there always tends to be some typical douche guy character who undermines the girls because they’re girls, and then gets showed up by her within the same scene.

-It’s been a while since I’ve seen it so forgive me if I get the details wrong, though even if I am inaccurate in my remembering of the following scenes, the core principle of how anti-man they are still holds.
+It’s been a while since I’ve seen it, so forgive me if I get the details wrong, though even if I am inaccurate in my remembering of the following scenes, the core principle of how anti-male they are still holds.

 All the while, adrenaline pumping rock music plays as the girl kicks the fire alarm in slow motion as if it’s so cool and bad ass.
 It’s so bad ass that she somehow ran past a pudgy security officer who made the laziest attempt to stop her, right?

-What could have been better is if these girls actually acted like spies who use their smarts to outsmart government security.
-And I’m talking security of not only the middle aged type, but technological kind as well that they could have hacked into their systems to bypass them.
-That would have been way more believable and logical given the premise of the show.
+What could have been better is if these girls actually acted like spies who would use their supposed intelligence to outsmart government security.
+And I’m talking security of not only the middle aged type, but technological kind as well.
+They could have hacked into their systems to bypass them and show a montage of these girls cracking complex computer codes.
+That actually would have been way more believable and logical given the premise of the show.
+Not to metion, way more entertaining than this poorly choreographed travesty of an action scene.

-Then I believe the first episode the second season features the girls hanging out at the front of their high school, when a soccer ball happens to stumble in their presence.
+Then I believe in the first episode of the second season, it opens up with the girls hanging out at the front of their high school when a soccer ball happens to stumble into their presence.
 It’s from the boys playing in the distance and they’re asking for the ball back.
 One of the girls asks “hey can I play, too?”
-And one of the boys in full childish douche mode says something along the lines of “but you’re a giiiirl.”
+And one of the boys in full childish douche mode says something along the lines of “but you’re a giiiirl.
+Girls can’t play soccer.”

 His equally half brained friends start laughing like it’s the funniest thing they’ve ever heard.
-I’m pretty sure you know where this is going, but in case you didn’t, what happens next is that girl kicks the ball so hard and it bashes the boy’s head in, and all the girls jump and cheer.
+I’m pretty sure you know where this is going, but in case you didn’t, what happens next is that the girl kicks the ball so hard that it bashes the boy’s head in, and all the girls jump and cheer.
+Like, “yay violence!
+And no consequences because we’re girls!”
+She should have been suspended or sent to detention for that, dude could suffer even more brain damage than he already has.

 Girls rule!
 Boys drool!